guilhermewolf/atoca.house/README.md

 ### Installation

 My cluster is [k3s](https://k3s.io/) provisioned overtop bare-metal Ubuntu 22 using the [k3sup](https://github.com/alexellis/k3sup).
-This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server for (NFS) file storage.
+This is a semi-hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server for (NFS) file storage.

 ---